Charleston Golden Eagles football: History

-Under head coach Pat Kirkland, who took over in 2011, the Golden Eagles enjoyed a historic season in 2015, finishing 10–2, claiming a share of the MEC championship, and earning the program’s first berth in the NCAA Division II playoffs.
+Under head coach Pat Kirkland, who took over in 2011, the Golden Eagles recorded a breakout season in 2015, finishing 10–2 and earning the program's first berth in the NCAA Division II Football Championship, placing No. 20 in the final national poll.
+Kirkland led the program to six MEC runner-up finishes before departing for Jacksonville State following the 2021 season.
+Former UC player and assistant coach Quinn Sanders was hired in 2022.